Kōryū Tadaharu: Career

 He did not manage to achieve sekitori promotion to jūryō until January 2007.
 He was the first member of his stable to reach sumo's second highest division since it was re-established by the former sekiwake Daijuyama in 1992.
 After about a year and a half in jūryō, he gained promotion to makuuchi, but was demoted the next tournament after winning only three bouts.
 A convincing 10-5 record at jūryō #5 in the next tournament put him right back in the top division, where he would last two tournaments.

 After about a year in jūryō, his reappearance in makuuchi in January 2010 following another 10-5 performance was his third promotion to the top division.
 However, a poor 3-12 record saw him demoted to jūryō once again for March.
 He returned to makuuchi after an 11-4 record which included a playoff for the jūryō championship, but his fifth attempt at a winning score in the top division in the May tournament proved unsuccessful.
 Nevertheless, he was back in makuuchi once again in September 2010.
 In the following November tournament he finally managed a winning record in his sixth tournament in the top division.

 Retirement from sumo

 Koryu was one of 23 wrestlers found guilty of fixing the result of bouts after an investigation by the Japan Sumo Association, and he was forced to retire in April 2011.

 Fighting style

 Koryu was an oshi-sumo specialist, preferring pushing and thrusting techniques.
 The Sumo Association lists tsuppari, a series of rapid thrusts to the chest, as his favourite.
 His most common winning kimarite was oshidashi, or push out.

 Family

 Kōryū was married in 2010, with the reception taking place in January 2011.
-The couple have a daughter, born in April 2010.
+The couple have a daughter, born in April 2010.And the family had son born in 2013 march.

 His mother's brother in law is the uncle of fellow Mongolian wrestler Shōtenrō.